 Remedial pruning – This is a very simple type of prune that involves the removal of deadwood or the odd crossing branch.
-You will pay below average price for this type of prune.
+You will pay the below-average price for this type of prune.

 Canopy reduction – This is the hardest and most time consuming of all.
-It is the pruning of 3rd, 4th and 5th order branches from the outer most limits of the tree canopy.
+It is the pruning of 3rd, 4th and 5th order branches from the outermost limits of the tree canopy.
 An arborist will have to either climb to all extremities of the tree or an Elevated work platform will be needed.
-You will pay well above average price for this type of prune.
+You will pay well above the average price for this type of prune.

 What are the laws for Oak tree trimming?

-Oak trees are protected in some states, so you will need to look at your local cities tree ordinance to know whether you’ll need a permit before you start.
+Oak trees are protected in some states, so you will need to look at your local city tree ordinance to know whether you’ll need a permit before you start.

 You can find more information on tree pruning laws for your local area here.

-If you are short on time, a local qualified arborists are a wealth of information and will be able to tell you whether you need a permit or not.
-Click here to fill in a 2 minute for and request 3 x obligation free quotes.
+If you are short on time, local qualified arborists are a wealth of information and will be able to tell you whether you need a permit or not.
+Click here to fill in a 2 minute for and request 3 x obligation-free quotes.
 When they are pricing your job, just ask if you need a permit.

 Is pruning good for Oak trees?

-• Tree trimming helps in the control of insects and pests.
-Dead or damaged branches are colonised by pests and insects and you can control it by trimming.
+- Tree trimming helps in the control of insects and pests.
+Dead or damaged branches are colonized by pests and insects and you can control them by trimming.

-• Trimming allows more light through to your lawn which will grow in thicker.
+- Trimming allows more light through to your lawn which will grow thicker.